jpcmf/jpcmf/README.md

 <img align="right" style="padding: 20px" src=".github/coding_.svg" width="300"/>

-### Hi there 👋👨🏻‍💻:skateboard:🏃🏻‍♂️🇧🇷
+### Hello!👋👨🏻‍💻:skateboard:🏃🏻‍♂️🇧🇷

-My name is João Paulo Fricks and I am a Software Developer and Designer from Brazil, based in Curitiba.
+My name is João Paulo Fricks, and I am a software developer and designer from Brazil, currently based in Curitiba.

-I like to work as a developer, solving problems with codes, a good design/ux and making great ideas happen.
-I love to share knowledge that I have gained from my experience with other people.
-When I am not developing softwares I like to stay with my family, take a walk with my dog, produce electronic music, play some records and practice sports.
+I enjoy working as a developer, using my skills in coding, design, and UX to solve problems and bring great ideas to life.
+Sharing knowledge and experience with others is also a passion of mine.
+When I'm not developing software, I like to spend time with my family, take walks with my dog, produce electronic music, play records, and practice sports.

-You can find me on [Twitter](https://twitter.com/coda__joao) and, if you're interested in my professional experience, please have a look at my [Storyfolio](https://storyfolio-remix.netlify.app/) or drop me an email.
+If you're interested in my professional experience, please have a look at my [LinkedIn](https://www.linkedin.com/in/joaopaulo80) or feel free to drop me an email.
+You can also find me on [Twitter](https://twitter.com/codajoao80).

 ### 📈 Stats